katelyn98/HealthyRide-Mapping/README.md

   * PyOhio July 2020

 ## Updates
-This repository is consisting under construction and new visualizations are being added when I find time.
+This repository is consistently under construction and new visualizations are being added when I find time.
 If you have any comments, suggestions, or feedback please reach out to me!

 **Upcoming**
 * A config.yml file